MDAnalysis/UserGuide/doc/source/contributing_docs.rst

 As with the code, :ref:`commit and push <adding-code-to-mda>` your code to GitHub.
 Then :ref:`create a pull request <create-a-pull-request>`.
-The only test run for the User Guide is: that your file compile into HTML documents without errors.
+The only test run for the User Guide is that your file compile into HTML documents without errors.
-As usual, a developer will review your PR and merge the code into the User Guide when it looks good.
+As usual, your PR will be reviewed and merged into the User Guide when it looks good.

-If you have issues building your documentation locally, pull requests create preview documentation on ReadTheDocs, which you can use to check renders.
+If you have issues building your documentation locally, opening a pull request creates preview documentation on ReadTheDocs, which you can use to check renders.
 We believe it is best to open PRs early and often, so that we can catch issues early!